Introduction

 Chromium composition coating greatly increased the corrosion resistance of type 440C stainless steel to saline solution and autoclave sterilization.

-ME-92® was totally adherent to all the types of stainless steels tested, regardless of whether it was chemically passivated prior to coating.
+ME-92® shows to be totally adherent to all the types of stainless steels tested, regardless of whether it undergoes passivation prior to coating.

 Chemical passivation treatments and their associated costs may be eliminated on many stainless steel applications by using a thin dense chrome composition coating deposited by the ME-92® technology.